Where to Stay in Prince Edward County: Accommodation & Area Guide

 Belleville – For Passing Through

 One of the other areas you might consider staying in is just outside of the actual County.
-Close by, there are a number of towns with Belleville being the one that is most directly linked to the County (and with a direct road to Picton).
+Close by, there are a few towns – with Belleville being the one that is most directly linked to The County (and with a direct road to Picton).

-You’d consider staying in Belleville for a number of reasons: accommodations are booked up on the island, you have a car and want easier access to both the County AND Highway 401, or because you find a place that you like located there.
+You’d consider staying in Belleville for a number of reasons: accommodations are booked up in PEC, you have a car and want easier access to both The County and Highway 401, or because you find a place that you like located there.

 Check Here For Accommodations in Belleville

-Below you’ll find some great accommodations in/near to Belleville.
-Remember: this isn’t IN Prince Edward County but will work for those travelling by car.
+Below you’ll find some great accommodations in/near Belleville.
+Remember: This isn’t in Prince Edward County but will work for those travelling by car.

 Montrose Inn – Check Now